exasol/public-knowledgebase/Database-Features/what-is-union-all-join-inversion.md

 FROM sales_and_returns
 LEFT JOIN date_dim
   ON d_date_sk = ss_sold_date_sk
-  -- WHERE would convert this into an inner join!
   AND d_year = 2003 AND d_moy = 6
 GROUP BY d_date, ss_store_sk